cafferychen777/MicrobiomeStat-Turtorial-Professional-Version/longitudinal-study-design/taxonomic-timelines-taxa-analysis-in-longitudinal-studies.md

 Heatmaps are particularly insightful for discerning clusters of microbial families that exhibit similar abundance profiles across different samples.
 Two critical parameters, `cluster.rows` and `cluster.cols`, control the clustering behavior in these functions:

-* `cluster.rows`: By default, the `generate_taxa_heatmap_pair()` function will cluster rows (features or taxa) based on their abundance patterns, set by `cluster.rows = TRUE`.
+* `cluster.rows`: By default, the `generate_taxa_heatmap_long()` function will cluster rows (features or taxa) based on their abundance patterns, set by `cluster.rows = TRUE`.
 If researchers wish to see the taxa in their original order without clustering, they can achieve this by setting `cluster.rows = FALSE`.
 However, when clustering is enabled, patterns of microbial families with congruent abundance become readily discernible, painting a vivid picture of microbial dynamics.
-* `cluster.cols`: The `generate_taxa_change_heatmap_pair()` function allows for column clustering when `cluster.cols = TRUE`, which can be instrumental in revealing samples that share analogous abundance characteristics.
+* `cluster.cols`: The `generate_taxa_change_heatmap_long()` function allows for column clustering when `cluster.cols = TRUE`, which can be instrumental in revealing samples that share analogous abundance characteristics.
 This could be pivotal in unearthing hidden sample groups or conditions that exhibit similar microbial compositions.
-By default, this function clusters both rows and columns (`cluster.rows = TRUE` and `cluster.cols = TRUE`).
+By default, this function clusters rows (`cluster.rows = TRUE`) and does not cluster columns (`cluster.cols = FALSE`).

 With these parameters in mind, let's look at the implementation of these functions: